seadowg/leave/README.md

 	leave at x

 Here x should be of the format 'hours:mins'.
 My flat mate asked me why he couldn't specify seconds.
 I really hope no one actually micro manages their day to that degree.

-##Planned Features

-*Make it more distributable, possibly with py2app or something *Ubuntu?
-*More error checking to prevent python errors popping up